What is a Lean ISO QMS?

 Building a Lean ISO QMS (Quality Management System) is about focus – less is more!
 Increasing focus means finding the vital few (i.e. critical) metrics that will focus all workers on the most important aspects of your business — your customer satisfaction.

 What does a Lean ISO QMS look like?

 Most, if not all, customers want the same thing: On Time Delivery (OTD), a good price, and good quality.
 This means they want their order when the Purchase Order (PO) specifies, not a promise date later than the PO and not when you actually ship after your promise date.
 They want OTD as per the PO.
-If your OTD is not 100% then your ISO QMS is not working, period.
+If your OTD is not 100% then your ISO QMS is not working.

-Of course, they also want a good price, which means no overnight delivery to make OTD, no quality defects sorted out before delivery (they do not want to pay for your poor quality), no rework, no excessive inventory, and other wastes.
+Of course, they also want a good price, which means no overnight delivery to make OTD, no quality defects sorted out before delivery (they do not want to pay for your poor quality), no rework, no excessive inventory, or other manufacturing wastes.
 A Lean ISO Quality Management Systems is focused on constantly eliminating waste to drive down costs, increase quality and hit OTD 100% of the time.

 How is this done?

 - Visualize waste through clear data, metrics, and expectations